airo-ugent/airo-mono/airo-blender/docs/tutorials/03_keypoints_dataset/README.md

 The most popular format I'm aware of is [COCO](https://cocodataset.org/#format-data), so that's what we will be implementing here.
 <!-- COCO keypoints are mostly used for human pose estimation. -->

-Comply to a dataset format can be buggy and tedious work.
+Complying to a dataset format can be buggy and tedious work.
 For that reason, we implemented a [pydantic](https://docs.pydantic.dev/) parser for COCO.
 You can find it in `airo_blender/coco_parser.py`.
 An example is the class defined for images: